 Threm Banu flushed.
 "Some of that, yes, some of that.
 Backgrounders pretending to be foregrounders, yes, I admit it.
 To my credit, Noad, when I came of age I ditched the 'Banu' accretion."

 In a puzzled and reasonable tone, the Noad said, "But now you've un-ditched it.
 You've re-acquired your second name.
+You're in foregrounder vein once more.
 Why?"

-"In a completely different spirit!" retorted the captive with a sincere cry, working that lever of vehement and passionate idealism which was to raise the hidden user to power.
-"I have been re-named with my second name not out of envy, and not for social climbing, but because I received the appellation from the Weigher himself!
-He it was who told me the better reason, the only true reason, which is that I am every bit as entitled to two names as anyone else!"
+"In a completely different spirit!" retorted the captive with a sincere cry, and the quaver in that cry suggested to all who heard it the busy pumping, not just in the throat of Threm Banu but in a great many others, of a lever of vehement and passionate idealism which was to raise the hidden installer to power.
+"I have retrieved my second name," Threm averred, "not out of envy and not for social climbing but because I received the appellation from the Weigher in person, who told me the only true reason, which is that I am every bit as entitled to two names as anyone else!"

 ...Sunwa Nerren witnessed all this in rising astonishment.
-What could be the point of the Noad's apparently incompetent line of questioning?
-What in the name of all the skies was he thinking of in idly asking "How so"?
-Why did he not instead pursue the urgent, key question of who was this Weigher who had granted Threm Banu his second name, who in other words was behind the rebellion...?
+What could be the point of the Noad's line of questioning?
+What in the name of all the skies was he thinking of?
+Why, instead of idly asking "How so", did he not pursue the urgent, key question of who was this Weigher who had granted Threm Banu his second name, who in other words was behind the rebellion...?

 And her astonishment brought with it a new hope.